CartoonishVillain/Incapacitated/README.md

 * ShouldDieOnTimeout - true or false, should players die when the incap timer runs out?
 Defaults to true.

+* ShouldDieOnOverkillDamage - true or false, should players when taking a significant amount of damage in the hit leading to 0 health be instantly killed?
+Defaults to true.

 * IncapEffectData - custom json array, see below for more details on how to set up.
 Adds additional potion effects to users while they're incapacitated.

 * DANGERDisableGiveUp - true or false, disable the give up command.
 Not recommended.